Struct geo_types::LineString [−][src]

 pub fn points_iter(&self) -> PointsIter<'_, T>ⓘNotable traits for PointsIter<'a, T>impl<'a, T: CoordNum> Iterator for PointsIter<'a, T> type Item = Point<T>;

-impl<'a, T: CoordNum> Iterator for PointsIter<'a, T> type Item = Point<T>;
+impl<'a, T: CoordNum> Iterator for PointsIter<'a, T> type Item = Point<T>;Return an iterator yielding the coordinates of a LineString as Points

-Return the coordinates of a LineString
+Return the coordinates of a LineString as a Vec of Points

-Return an iterator yielding one Line
+Return an iterator yielding one Line for each line segment

-in the LineString
+in the LineString.

 Examples